lindosystems/lingoapi-python/DOC.md

 |   11|`LS_DINFO_MIP_BOUND_LNG`| `Double`| Objective bound (IPs only)|
 |   12|`LS_DINFO_MIP_BEST_OBJECTIVE_LNG`| `Double`| Best objective value found so far (IPs only)|

 To retrieve data specific to a variable use `LSgetCallbackVarPrimalLng(penv, varName, values)`.
-This variable can be any variable set in the `.lng` script and does not need to be assigned to any pointers.
+This variable can be any variable set in the Lingo script and does not need to be assigned to any pointers.

-* **penv**: The pointer to the Lingo environment that is solving the model.
+* **penv**: The pointer to the Lingo environment that is being used to solve the model.
 * **varName**: A NumPy array of a string type that is accessible by the C API `|s1024`.
-Where s is string and `1024` is an arbitrary buffer size needs to be big enough to hold the entire string.
+Where s is string and `1024` is an arbitrary buffer size that needs to be long enough to hold the entire string.
 * **values**: A NumPy array of type double that is at least the length of the number of values being returned.

+An example follows:
 ```python
 varName = np.array([“X”], dtype=”|s1024”)
 val  = np.zeros(uData[“Nvars”],dtype=np.double)